Obstructive Sleep Apnea In Children

 Obstructive

-Sleep Apnea (OSA) is the single most common type of
+Sleep Apnea (OSA) is the single most common type.

 frequent airway

-blockages during sleep: he will stop breathing for several moments,
+blockages during naps or nights: she will stop breathing for several moments,

 then wake up briefly, gasping for breath.

-This can occur up to tens of times each night.
+This can occur up to tens of times each night, or during naps.

-About 1-3% of children (between 2 and 18 years old) will have sleep
+About 1-3% of children (between 2 and 18 years old) will have a

-apnea at some point, which is quite a large number.
-Between 2 and 6
+form of it at some point, which is quite a large number.
+Between 2 and

 apnea in babies also occurs.

-quality sleep.
+quality naps and nights.
 It also brings along serious health problems and may be

 treatment is so important.

-But sadly, sleep apnea all too often goes
+But sadly, it all too often goes unnoticed.
+Why?

 Worried?